anonymoussc/anonymoussc.github.io/_posts/2015-05-02-change-ownership-of-file-and-directory-in-linux-through-CLI.markdown

 The recursive switch `-R` used to make sure all child objects get the same ownership changes.

+### Delete directory, subdirectory and file owned by root

+Syntax command as follow :

+    sudo rm -Rf directory_name

+Example :

+    sudo rm -Rf node_modules

+In the above example, the _node_modules_ directory, along with all files and directories within that directory, would be deleted with no prompt or message.

+Explanation :

+    sudo = root
+    rm = remove
+    -R = recurrsive
+    -f = force

 ---
 > To me, constructive criticism is when people take ownership of their ideas.
 That's why I don't listen to anything that's anonymous.
 But it's hard; when there's something hurtful out there, I still want to read it over and over and memorize it and explain my point of view to the person.